FortressOne/fortressonesv/README.md

 - You should `exec` one of `fo_pubmode.cfg`, `fo_duelmode.cfg`,
   `fo_quadmode.cfg`, `fo_clanmode.cfg`

-#### Example configuration

-To run a server on port 27500, with full set of assets, in quad mode on mbasesr:
+E.G. To run a server on port 27500, with full set of assets, in quad mode on mbasesr:

 - Download and extract FortressOne [map-repo](https://github.com/FortressOne/map-repo/releases/latest/download/map-repo.zip)
 - Run the server from map-repo root directory.